The peacebuilding training is exactly what we needed.

 Training participant and community leader from Bana, Bougainville.

-Community leaders from across central and north Bougainville have spent much of the past month developing their peacebuilding skills, with training from the Nazareth Centre for Rehabilitation (NCFR), supported by Conciliation Resources.
+Community leaders from across central and north Bougainville have been developing their peacebuilding skills, with training from the Nazareth Centre for Rehabilitation (NCFR), supported by Conciliation Resources.

 The 2001 Bougainville Peace Agreement saw the end of almost a decade of violent conflict on the island – an autonomous region of Papua New Guinea.
 A target date for a referendum on Bougainville’s future political status has been set for June 2019.
 Within a challenging post-conflict environment the NCFR is working to enhance the skills of local leaders to identify and develop solutions to conflicts in their communities.